-In accordance with the program guidelines, the Rural Landholders Grant is now closed to applications.
+In accordance with the program guidelines, the Rural Landholder Grants – Storms and Floods program for NSW Severe Flooding in February & March 2021 is now closed to applications and claims.

 Local Government Areas eligible for the Rural Landholders Grant program

 Closing date for applications